 Elective courses are organized around the three core functions of public health (assessment, assurance and policy development).
 Students should choose electives in order to build knowledge and expertise on their topics of special interest.

 (3 to 9 credits)

 All students are required to complete a project integrating their academic and practical experience within the program.
 The ILE can be completed as a 9-credit academic thesis that exemplifies the scholarship of discovery or a 3-credit practice project demonstrating the scholarship of application.
-The capstone should address a significant public health concern, pursue novel inquiry and/or initiative, and demonstrate the student’s mastery of one or more of the program competencies.
+The ILE should address a significant public health concern, pursue novel inquiry and/or initiative, and demonstrate the student’s mastery of one or more of the program competencies.
 A thesis typically will focus on a theoretical statement about the relationships among one or more exposures, interventions and/or outcomes, a qualitative/quantitative descriptive study measuring the distribution or determinants of a relevant public health concern, an analytic study utilizing accepted research designs to evaluate one or more hypotheses regarding the causes/consequences of a health concern within a community or efficacy/effectiveness of a potentially relevant intervention for population health, or a meta-analysis that synthesizes existing knowledge in order to generate a composite estimate of risks and/or consequences of a population health concern.
-By comparison, a practice project will provide a case study detailing the unique or important manifestation of a health issue or intervention in order to describe relevant background, process, outcome and lessons to be learned, a program evaluation that assesses whether an intervention is efficacious and effective in achieving a desired outcome, an educational resource intended to enhance public health practices by communities, a data management protocol to improve access, efficiency and impact of data collection and analysis, or a policy analysis bringing together available data from various sources for critical assessment of the strengths and weaknesses of policy options for decision makers.
+By comparison, a practice project will provide a case study detailing the unique or important manifestation of a health issue or intervention in order to describe relevant background, process, outcome and lessons to be learned, a program evaluation that assesses whether an intervention is effective in achieving a desired outcome, an educational resource intended to enhance public health practices by communities, a data management protocol to improve access, efficiency and impact of data collection and analysis, or a policy analysis bringing together available data from various sources for critical assessment of the strengths and weaknesses of policy options for decision makers.